-Most people recover without treatment, but in some people, the diarrhea may be so severe that they need to be hospitalized.
+Most people recover without treatment.
+However, in some people, the diarrhea may be so severe that they need to be hospitalized.

-In these patients, the Salmonella infection may spread from the intestines to the blood stream and then to other body sites unless the person is treated promptly with antibiotics.
+In some patients, the Salmonella infection may spread from the intestines to the blood stream and then to other body sites unless the person is treated promptly with antibiotics.

 Consult your health care provider if you have symptoms of Salmonella infection.

 Pets do not always display symptoms when infected with Salmonella.